wallaby-rails/wallaby-rails/docs/decorator.md

 # Decorator

-Apart from wrapping a record object, decorator is used to hold view metadata for index, show and form pages.
+Apart from wrapping a record object, the decorator is used in order to hold view metadata for index, show, and form (new/edit) pages.

 First of all, it's always recommended to create a base decorator class `Admin::ApplicationDecorator` as below, so that devs can have better control of developing global changes/functions: